Arrival Van: Cargo

 The maximum payload of the Arrival Van is 1975 kg with the smallest battery.
 The Van has a fixed GVWR of 4250 kg; as the unladen curb weight varies with the battery selected, the maximum payload also changes.

-Arrival plan to market the Van with a combination of three different roof heights (H1, H2, and H3) and five different vehicle lengths (L1, L2, L3, L4, and L5).
-The H3L4 Van will be the first put into production.
+Arrival planned to market the Van with a combination of three different roof heights (H1, H2, and H3) and five different vehicle lengths (L1, L2, L3, L4, and L5).
+The H3L4 Van would have been the first variant put into production.
 Preliminary specifications released in March 2021 indicated the L5 length option had been dropped.

 Driver assistance and autonomy

 The Arrival Van is equipped with advanced driver-assistance systems, including lane keeping assistance, blind spot monitoring, automatic emergency braking, and traffic sign recognition.

-Arrival also are developing autonomous vehicle driving systems.
+Arrival also were developing autonomous vehicle driving systems.
 A Van prototype was fitted with a Level 4 automated driving system as part of Arrival's Robopilot project; the Robopilot Van successfully completed a route within a closed package depot in August 2021.
-Arrival's approach to autonomy relies primarily on machine vision.
+Arrival's approach to autonomy relied primarily on machine vision.